zuhlke/engineering-posts/dark-mode-css-vars.md

 ![CSS Variables in Dev Tools](https://cdn.hashnode.com/res/hashnode/image/upload/v1660130533039/a3Y9ukL8u.png?auto=compress)

 This allows us to use the Dev Tools to change colors at runtime and test them on the real machines with real people.
-So let's look at how we can introduce CSS variables into our codebase.
+So let’s look at how we can introduce CSS variables into our codebase.

 # Move from Sass to CSS Vars